anonymous-project-account/triple/README.md

 ```

 # Ingestor
 The Azure function is used to create the process of ingesting data into the Azure Digital Twins.
-The function receives the data and uses a JSON document patch to transform it, then updates the digital twins properties using the digital twins APIs.
+The function receives the data and uses a JSON document patch to transform it, then updates the digital twins' properties using the digital twins' APIs.

 Use Microsoft Visual Studio to compile and deploy ingestor to Microsoft Azure cloud using Azure function.

 # Solidity Smart Contract
 We create a decentralized application (dApp) on the Ethereum blockchain that assists us in establishing and obtaining safety and security rules (e.g., temperature threshold).
-We deploy the dApp on the Ethereum Ropsten test network and using the [Nethereum library](http://docs.nethereum.com/en/latest/), we make interactions with the dApp and Ethereum nodes.
+We deploy the dApp on the Ethereum Goerli test network, and using the [Nethereum library](http://docs.nethereum.com/en/latest/), we make interactions with the dApp and Ethereum nodes.

 Smart contract application binary interface (ABI) and connection details are available in: ```ingestor\DataIngestor\IoTHubToAzureDataTwinsFunction.cs```

 # Azure digital twin explorer
-Azure Digital Twins explorer is a visual tool for exploring the data in Azure Digital Twins graph.
+Azure Digital Twins Explorer is a visual tool for exploring the data in the Azure Digital Twins graph.
 As well as, to view, query, and edit models, twins, and relationships.

 [Azure Digital Twins Explorer](https://learn.microsoft.com/en-us/azure/digital-twins/concepts-azure-digital-twins-explorer)